shunchaowang/publicwiki/Bash.md

 `find . -type f -name '*.java' -exec grep -l 'content' {} +`
-`{}` is replaced by the file path. `+` means `find` will pass multiple filenames at once to `grep` (similar to `xargs`) `-l` only lists matching filename this is similar to `find . -type f -name '*.java' | xargs grep 'content'`
+`{}` is replaced by the file path. `+` means `find` will pass multiple filenames at once to `grep` (similar to `xargs`) `-l` only lists matching filename to run the grep ignoring the case, add the flag `-i` to run it case insensitive. `-I` is case sensitive by default. this is similar to `find . -type f -name '*.java' | xargs grep 'content'`
 - one file at a time
 `find . -type f -name '*.java' -exec grep -l 'content' {} \;`